Pineapple Turmeric Smoothie

 - Banana: Use a fresh banana.
 No need for a frozen banana as the pineapple chunks will chill the smoothie.

 - Turmeric: I prefer fresh turmeric, but if you can’t find fresh, ground turmeric works just fine in this smoothie.
-Here’s the equivalent: 1-inch fresh turmeric = 1 tablespoon grated turmeric = 1 teaspoon ground turmeric
+Here’s the equivalent: 1-inch fresh turmeric = 1 tablespoon fresh grated turmeric = 1 teaspoon ground turmeric.

 - Ginger: If you can’t find fresh, you can used dried ginger.
 But just note that they do impart a slightly different flavor.
-Here’s the equivalent: 1 teaspoon grated ginger = 1/3 teaspoon fresh grated ginger
+Here’s the equivalent: 1 teaspoon fresh grated ginger = 1/3 teaspoon ground ginger.

 - Milk: Any milk works in this smoothie, but since we’re going for anti-inflammatory effects here, I recommend a non-dairy milk.
 Choose from options such as almond milk, cashew milk, or oat milk.